iossifovlab/snakeobjects/documentation/tutorial.rst

 In this step we will introduce two new object types, ``sample`` and ``sampleSummary``.
-The ``sample`` object type will be the most complicated object type in this tutorial but will introduce only few new of the ``snakeobjects``' features.
+The ``sample`` object type will be the most complicated object type in this tutorial but will introduce only few of the ``snakeobjects``' features.
 The point of this step is to demonstrate how the functionalyty introduced so far is powerfull enough to implement a fairly complex part of the pipeline.

-An ``sample`` object will represent the all sequence data for one individual.
+An ``sample`` object will represent all sequence data for one individual.
 We did not pay much attention until now, but ``sampleId`` parameter of the ``fastq`` objects specifies the sample (or individual) whose genome is represented in the sequence reads in the fastq files.
 If you examine the ``input/fastqs.txt`` file, you will see that some individuals have one fastq run, but others have two or three fastq runs.

 It is important to verify if we enough sequencing reads for each sample.
 One way to check if the number of reads is 'enough' is to examine the distribution of the number reads covering the positions of interest (or coverage).
-The positions of interest are represented by the ``targetRegions.txt`` file in the input directory.
+In our project, the positions of interest are represented by the ``targetRegions.txt`` file in the input directory.
-To measure the coverage (and to be able to identify *de novo* variant later) its convenient to merge all the fastq bam files for an individual into a single sample bam file.
-Then, we can use the single file to examine the depth (number of covering) reads for all the positions in the target regions.
+To measure the coverage (and to be able to identify *de novo* variants later) it is convenient to merge all the fastq bam files for an individual into a single sample bam file.
+Then, we can use the single file to examine the depth (number of covering reads) for all the positions in the target regions.
 Once we have the coverage for every position in the target and for every sample, we can compute statistics of the depth per sample, visualize the coverage distribution per sample and globally across all samples.